sunilmakkar/wcd-lambda-function/README.md

-# Lambda Function For Data Pipeline Project
+# Lambda Function For Data Ingestion Stage of Data Pipeline

 ## Overview
 This project implements the initial stage of a data pipeline that ingests data from an S3 bucket, processes it using a Lambda function, and uploads it to a Snowflake database.
 It includes environment configuration, modular code, and automation scripts for setup and execution.